 The Good: Real estate can be a great industry for making money.
 In a “typical” job, you’re stuck with the same wage or salary until you get a raise.
 But for real estate agents, you get out what you put in – meaning your income cap is basically limitless.

 The Bad: For new agents, bringing in the bacon can take some time.
 Some experts say it could be six months to a year before you see your first commission check.
 You’ll also have to spend some money to get started (licensing exams, training, marketing expenses, etc.).
 In addition, the industry isn’t always at a steady keel.
 As the housing market goes up and down, so do sales and commissions – which means you need to be prepared for ebbs and flows.
-And like I said above: What you get out is what you put in … so if you aren’t a self-starter, this industry is not for you!
+And like we said above: What you get out is what you put in … so if you aren’t a self-starter, this industry is not for you!

 The Good: In real estate, you create your own business – which gives you the flexibility to make your own schedule.
 Real estate isn’t a 9-5 desk job!
 You can set your own hours, and you can usually work from anywhere, meaning your business can keep operating while you’re on vacation.